Local alpha-removal strength in the mean-field approximation: Local alpha -removal strength

 where $\phi_i$ and $\phi_j$ are the single-particle wave functions for the occupied (hole) states.
 The expression is equal to Eq. (\ref{eq:F_ij_super}) by identifying $V_i^*=\phi_i$ ($V_i^*=0$) for hole (particle) states.
 Note that $ij$ are the two-hole indices which include not only the excited states ($k>0$) but also the ground state ($k=0$) in $\ket{\Phi_k^{N_q-2}}$.
 For the ground state $\ket{\Phi_0^{N_q-2}}$, two particles $ij$ are removed from the highest occupied orbitals (HOO).

 The ground state of the residual nucleus $(N-2,Z-2)$ is unique when the ground state of the nucleus $(N,Z)$ is superfluid both in protons and neutrons.
 However, we should remark here that, for the normal state (no pairing), there may be multiple ground states with the present approximations.
-In the case that the nucleus $\ket{\Phi_0^A}$ is spherical, the HOO with the angular momentum $j$ should have a degeneracy of $2j+1$.
-For $j>1/2$, since the degeneracy is more than two-fold, the ground state is not unique because different combinations of two holes can give identical energy.
-This is apparently an undesired consequence of no rearrangement.
-However, in order to keep the feasibility in the computation, we simply sum up all the possible two-hole indices to produce $F_0$ for nuclei in the normal phase.
+This is an undesired consequence of no rearrangement, and it occurs when the nucleus $\ket{\Phi_0^A}$ is spherical, because the HOO with the angular momentum $j$ should have a degeneracy of $2j+1$.
+To keep the feasibility in the computation, we simply sum up all the possible two-hole indices to produce $F_0$ for nuclei in the normal phase.